Antacids for Gastroesophageal Reflux Disease (GERD)

 Why It Is Used

-For people with occasional, mild to moderate symptoms of heartburn, antacids are often all that is needed to control the symptoms.
+For people who have occasional, mild to moderate symptoms of heartburn, antacids are often all that is needed to control the symptoms.

 Many doctors will recommend long-term use of antacids if they help relieve your heartburn.
 Do not use antacids for more than 2 weeks unless you have talked with your doctor about taking them on a long-term basis.